-Rosenmontag: foolery & belonging
+Rosenmontag: Foolery & Belonging

-Rosenmontag: foolery & belonging
+Rosenmontag: Foolery & Belonging

 Something I’m sure every German-language learner who comes to Germany wants to do is get involved in the local culture.
 Not only is it a great way to push language learning opportunities onto oneself, to get you out of your comfort zone where friends and family are probably talking English to you most of the time, but you can learn a lot about the context of the language too.
+Rosenmontag in my local western German town seemed like a great opportunity to do just that.

-It sounded fun.
-I’d just finished the English translation of Daniel Kehlman’s new novel, “Tyll”, so I decided to purchase a jester-style suit and be Till Eulenspiegel, the semi-mythic jester from the middle ages, from when ‘Germany’ was a Roman Empire.
-And I could do some juggling too.
+I’d just finished the English translation of Daniel Kehlman’s new novel, “Tyll”, so I decided to purchase a jester-style suit and be Till Eulenspiegel, the semi-mythic jester from the Middle Ages, from when ‘Germany’ was a Roman Empire.
+The first thing to learn was ‘Helau’, which is the greeting in my area for Karneval, and also, I later discovered, a way of attracting the attention of the sweet-throwers.

-The first thing to learn was ‘Helau’, which is the greeting in my area for Karneval, and also, I later discovered, a way of attracting the attention of the sweets-throwers.
-The more loud and impassioned and frequent you bellow the word, the more likely that the sweets-per-square metre ratio around you will increase.
 The word could be related to the more general ‘Hallo’ or ‘Hellblau’ (light blue) or even ‘Halleluja’ … experts are unsure.
 In other places there’s ‘Allaaf’, ‘Narri-Narro’, ‘Alleh-Hopp’, ‘Hasi-Pelau’ and even ‘Radi-Radi’ or ‘Wau-Wau’.
 And while some of the origins are well-known, and tied into features of the area, all of them express a sense of both foolery and belonging.

 Rosenmontag

-So my choice to come as a juggling fool in search of a greater sense of belonging had been perfect.
+Karneval in Germany (this is not me!).
+So, my choice to come as a juggling fool in search of a greater sense of belonging had been perfect.

 The day came and it was raining and cold.
 Or, for an Australian: freezing.
 I packed three layers under the costume and braved it.